Two Quantitative Fit Testing Methods

 Since OSHA adopted the newest Fast Fit Testing Protocols, the biggest con for CNC testing has been eliminated.

-With more reliable results, better correlation to real-world application, and fewer ways to skew the results, CNC fit testing methods have become the best quantitative fit testing method available.
+With more reliable results, better correlation to real-world application, and fewer ways to skew the results, CNC fit testing methods are still the best quantitative fit testing method available.

-Keep your employees safe using the newest and best CNC quantitative fit testing methods and equipment from Accutec IHS.
+Keep your employees safe using the newest and best CNC quantitative fit testing methods and equipment from Accutec.